formello-forms/formello/readme.txt

 == Description ==

-Formello is a **Gutenberg form builder** that helps you build beautiful html forms that seamless integrate in almost every theme with minimal effort.
+Formello is a **Gutenberg forms builder** that helps you build beautiful html forms that seamless integrate in almost every theme with minimal effort.

 This is the next generation **WordPress form builder plugin**.
 You can create forms directly inside Gutenberg editor, save submitted data and also get notification of submitted form.